daronphang/programming-resources/brokers/message/rabbitMQ/rabbitMQ.md

 ### Multi-Protocol and Clients

 Supports messaging over a variety of messaging protocols including STOMP, MQTT, AMQP, HTTP and Websockets.
-Has clients for almost any langauge you may use.
+Has clients for almost any language you may use.